-MTB-HV has been delivered to first-time young mothers and their families in New Haven, Connecticut since 2002.
-This community-based program grew out of collaboration among the Yale Child Study Center, Yale School of Nursing, and two federally qualified health centers (FQHCs) located in underserved, inner city neighborhoods.
+MTB-HV has been delivered to first-time young families in New Haven, Connecticut since 2002.
+This community-based program grew out of collaboration among the Yale Child Study Center, Yale School of Nursing, and two federally qualified health centers (FQHCs) located in under-resourced neighborhoods.
 Registered Nurses (RNs) and masters level mental health practitioners (typically Licensed Clinical Social Workers in the U.S.) are paired to provide intensive, interdisciplinary in-home health and mental health care, parenting support, and anticipatory guidance to young, typically first-time parents and their infants.

 The first MTB Introductory Training Institute was offered in 2009, when a collaborative effort also began with the National Society for the Prevention of Cruelty to Children in the United Kingdom.
 This involved a replication of the MTB-HV clinical and research program across 3 UK sites, in Glasgow, Sheffield, and York.
 This full-scale replication included an independently run randomized controlled trial (RCT).

 The MTB National Office was established in 2016, with the aim of broadening the MTB-HV mission beyond direct service to include replication, training, and dissemination.
 MTB-HV implementation began in a single municipality in Denmark this same year, now being expanded across several more municipalities nationwide.
 In 2017, MTB-HV expanded in the U.S. with the start of two new MTB-HV teams serving families in Fairfield County, Connecticut through a collaborative replication with two agencies in Norwalk and Stamford.
-A new Connecticut team will begin serving families in New Haven County through Yale New Haven Hospital by late 2019, thanks to a grant from the CT Office of Early Childhood.
+A new Connecticut team began serving families in New Haven County through Yale New Haven Hospital beginning in early 2020, thanks to a grant from the CT Office of Early Childhood.

 Please visit the links to the left to learn more about the MTB National Office and MTB-HV implementation, and be sure to visit the other sections of our site to learn more about training and consultation, as well as research and dissemination.